Dnapert/cccYoloTraining/README.md

   - If these are new annotations from CVAT, make sure they are 0 indexed.
 If not using the [main.py](#what-the-cli-does) cli, or the [dataset builder](#the-dataset-builder-class) class, Use the auto_map_classes.py script to do this.
 See [Data Augmentation Scripts](#data-augmentation-scripts).

-- Add your annotations to the annotations directory.
-If the `experiments` directory doesn't exist, create it.
+- Make sure all the images have the same extension [File extensions](#file-extensions)

 # Order of operations
 The order of operations is important, and it's best to follow this order when creating a new dataset if not using the cli.
 - Create the images and annotations directories if they don't exist